Saturday, January 31, 2009

 Hours before we leave the country, another report on the local news: an attack on women in Mangalore, Karnataka, though not explicitly a sexual attack.
 A fundamentalist group of Hindu men break into a pub in the afternoon and go after several woman in the establishment, claiming themselves as a moral brigade upholding traditional values.
 (News story: http://news.in.msn.com/national/article.aspx?cp-documentid=1792540, or Google search for "Mangalore pub women assault")

-?!
+What is going on here?!
 Has India always been so dangerous for female travelers and Westernized Indian women?
 How can these young guys imagine this activity to be acceptable, in their wildest imaginations?
 My American brain can maaaaybe justify it by blaming alcohol or drug abuse or chalking it up to miscreants; basic lowlife.
 But the perpetrators don't seem to be criminals pushed outside the bounds of society, they're normal guys.
 This is not like taking a midnight stroll in East New York (incidentally, another friend tells me it's not as bad as I've heard) or Harlem in the 80s.

 In conversations with Anupam and a work colleague of Gunjan (my Bombay friend), I learn that the trouble started recently.
 Only in the past ten to fifteen years have women started to feel unsafe in India.
 Buses and trains didn't used to have segregated cabins, but are now necessary.
 In Tamil Nadu, women have abandoned their traditional one-shouldered sari outfits for more coverage.
 Reports of threats, assaults, and rapes have increased.